HackTechGO/Deployment/heroku-commands.md

 7. Create a new Heroku app with: heroku create <myawesomeappname>.
 If you skip the app name, heroku will create a random name for you.

-8. Initialize a local git repository with "git init"
+8. Initialize a local git repository with: <b>git init </b>

-9. Add your local application files to git with "git add ."
+9. Add your local application files to git with: <b> git add .</b>

-10. Tell git your email address with: git config --global user.email "myemail@hotmail.com".
+10. Tell git your email address with: <b>git config --global user.email "myemail@hotmail.com" </b>.
 The email should be in quotes.

-11. Tell git your username (just pick whatever username) with "config --global user.name "whateverusername"".
+11. Tell git your username (just pick whatever username) with: <b>config --global user.name "whateverusername"</b>.
 The username should be in quotes.

-12. Commit the changes with: git commit -m "first commit".
+12. Commit the changes with: <b>git commit -m "first commit"</b>.
 Make sure "first commit" is inside quotes.

-13. Check if you are connected to heroku with: git remote -v
+13. Check if you are connected to heroku with: <b>git remote -v</b>

-14. Push your files to heroku with: git push heroku master
+14. Push your files to heroku with: <b>git push heroku master</b>

 15. That should do it.
-Go ahead and open your app with "heroku open".
+Go ahead and open your app with: <b>heroku open</b>

 # Useful commands:
-- heroku
+- <b>heroku</b> - shows all heroku commands
-- heroku info - info about the app
+- <b>heroku info</b> - info about the app
-- heroku logs - shows logs
+- <b>heroku logs</b> - shows logs
-- heroku run <unix command, like ls, npm install mongoose --save>
+- <b>heroku run <unix command></b> like "ls", "npm install mongoose --save"
-- Before pushing the changes to Heroku, tell heroku the name of the app you want to use with "heroku git:remote --app myawesomeappname"
+- Before pushing the changes to Heroku, tell heroku the name of the app you want to use with: "heroku git:remote --app <myawesomeappname>"